Nongtajkrub/Feather-Tui/README.md

 ![](https://geps.dev/progress/50)

-* 🚧 Termui is still under development.
+* 🚧 Feather-Tui is still under development.
 * ✅ Some parts are complete, while others are only partially done.
 * ✨ These parts may get refined or improved in the future.
 * 👍 For now, they’re good enough to work with.